Singapore charges three more suspects in Shell refinery oil heist

 A Singapore court charged 11 men including eight Shell employees and two Vietnamese nationals on Tuesday related to the theft following a weekend raid arresting 17 people.

 The latest three to be charged also included a Vietnamese national.
-They are accused of receiving stolen property, with a combined value of S$896,444 ($676,510.45), at the Pulau Bukom site, where Shell has its largest refinery in the world, according to court documents.
+They are accused of receiving stolen property, with a combined value of S$896,444 ($676,510.45), at Pulau Bukom site, where Shell has its largest refinery, according to court documents.

-The amount of oil products involved in the theft on two days in late 2017 were in addition to a combined 2,062 tonnes of gasoil valued at S$1.126 million specified in charges brought against the 11 on Tuesday.
+The amount of oil products involved in the theft on two days in late 2017 were in addition to more than 4,300 tonnes of gasoil valued at S$2.4 million specified in charges brought against the 11 on Tuesday.

+A Shell spokeswoman said the men charged on Saturday were not employees of the company.

+The court documents listed two vessels used in the transfer of stolen oil products on Nov.
+11 and Dec.
+31 at two wharfs on the Pulau Bukom site.

+Singapore is also Southeast Asia’s main refinery hub and the world’s biggest marine refueling stop.

+Illicit oil trading is widespread in Southeast Asia where stolen fuel is sold across the region, often offloaded directly into trucks or tanks at small harbors away from oil terminals.

-Reporting by John Geddie; Writing by Jack Kim; Editing by Simon Cameron-Moore
+Reporting by John Geddie, additional reporting by Roslan Khasawneh and Florence Tan; Writing by Jack Kim; Editing by Simon Cameron-Moore